Shelo/jmoka-engine/README.md

 The jMoka Engine offers a nice way to handle your assets in the most optimal way, without repeating yourself, you have to simply extend a class and you get some helper methods for loading textures, prefabs, sounds, etc.

-¿What is a prefab?, A prefab is simply a definition of an entity in your game, the engine offers this because there's no need to waste java code in doing this, since is a very, very repetitive and easy task, shouldn't we leave it to a easy, readable text file?.
+What is a prefab?, A prefab is simply a definition of an entity in your game, the engine offers this because there's no need to waste java code in doing this, since is a very, very repetitive and easy task, shouldn't we leave it to a easy, readable text file?.